wlerin/feralfilehosting/Feral Wiki/HTTP/Owncloud - Basic setup/readme.md

 The easiest way to install Owncloud is to use the sqlite database option (default).
 Using MySQL can be done but requires a lot of extra steps that we are not going to cover in this basic set-up.

-Once you have visited the URl in a browser you will see this:
+Once you have visited the URL in a browser you will see this:

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Owncloud%20-%20Basic%20setup/1.png)